 In their final project, students demonstrate their comprehension of the intricate relationship between setting, mood and the novel’s themes.

 Using the Explain Everything app, students design a title page for their final project that visually conveys the novel’s themes.
 Each student creates a unique piece of art that expresses the feelings of growth and rebirth.View Explain Everything in the App Store

 A complete presentation.

 To illustrate the setting’s central role in The Secret Garden, students combine their photos, music and title page into an iMovie montage.
-Emotional and evocative, the final projects show they’ve learned about a complex topic through creative media.Learn more about iMovie
+Emotional and evocative, the final projects show they’ve learned a complex topic through creative mediums.Learn more about iMovie

 Building worlds and expressing comprehension.